 Once you’ve put all your first thoughts down into a draft, it’s time to edit everything down.

-Cut mercilessly to make sure your content is focused on the takeaway.
+Cut critically to make sure your content is focused on the takeaway.
 Anything else, even if it sounds “cool” will distract your audience.

 This doesn’t have to be perfect or something you obsess over for too long, just a quick exercise to get you in the right mindset.